コンテンツにスキップ

 10/5 (Sat) 12:00~/17:00~

-10/6 (Sun) 12:00~ / 15:00~
+10/6 (Sun) 12:00~/15:00~

-*Doors open 30 minutes before the performance.
+*Doors open 30 minutes before the show starts.

-[Venue] KAAT Kanagawa Arts Theater Large Studio
+[Venue] KAAT Kanagawa Arts Theatre Large Studio

-[Cast] Hisashi Watanabe, Guillaume Martinet
+Cast: Hisashi Watanabe, Guillaume Martinet

-[Music/Special appearance] Makoto Nomura
+[Music and special appearance] Makoto Nomura

-[Price] (All seats are free) General ¥3,000, Pair ticket ¥5,000, Same-day ticket ¥3,500, Under 24s ¥1,500, High school students and under ¥1,000, Silver (65 and over) ¥2,500
+[Price] (All seats unreserved) Adults ¥3,000, Pair ticket ¥5,000, Same-day ticket ¥3,500, 24 years old and under ¥1,500, High school students and under ¥1,000, Seniors (65 years old and over) ¥2,500

-[Sponsor] KAAT Kanagawa Arts Theater
+[Organizer] KAAT Kanagawa Arts Theatre

-[Inquiries] 0570-015-415 (Ticket Kanagawa/10:00-18:00)
+[Inquiries] 0570-015-415 (Ticket Kanagawa / 10:00-18:00)

 *If you are coming in a wheelchair, please contact Ticket Kanagawa in advance.